-Phishing is a kind of technique where Attacker also called as Phisher tries to gain access or sensitive information from user or victim.
-This attack comes under Social Engineering attack where personal confidential data such as login credentials, credit card details, etc are tried to gain from the victim with human interaction by an attacker.
-It happens in this way, the attacker dupes a victim into opening a malicious link via an email, instant message on apps like WhatsApp or from a text message.
-Clicking on the link may lead to install malicious software, exposing the sensitive information, freezing of system which is called a Ransomware attack.
+The following article provides an outline for What is a Phishing Attack?
+Phishing is a technique where an Attacker, also called Phisher, tries to gain access or sensitive information from the user or victim.
+This attack comes under the Social Engineering attack, where personal confidential data such as login credentials, credit card details, etc., are tried to gain from the victim with human interaction by an attacker.
+In this way, the attacker dupes a victim into opening a malicious link via an email, instant message on apps like WhatsApp, or a text message.
+Clicking on the link may lead to installing malicious software, exposing sensitive information, and freezing the system, called a Ransomware attack.

 The goal of this attack is mostly due to the bad intentions of the attacker.
 This may include shutting down the system, gaining the funds, money, harming the third-party victim in any possible way.
-Phishing is of the simplest kind of cyberattack but still effective and dangerous.
-As the phishers try to exploit the users directly, which does not involve exploiting the technical vulnerability.
-Nowadays everyone is having access to the Internet and Digital Evolution is taking place, one should have proper knowledge of this kind of Attacks to avoid any kind of loss in the future.
+Phishing is of the simplest kind of cyberattack but still effective and dangerous as the phishers try to exploit the users directly, which does not involve exploiting the technical vulnerability.
+Nowadays, everyone has access to the Internet, and Digital Evolution is taking place; one should have proper knowledge of this kind of Attack to avoid any kind of loss in the future.

 Types of Phishing Attack

-While there are varieties of Phishing Attacks, the aim is the same, “to gain something”.
-Some major types include:
+While there are varieties of Phishing Attacks, the aim is the same, “to gain something.”

 1. Spear Phishing

-Spear Phishing attack which is targeted mainly on Higher level targets such as Senior Executives, CEO’s, etc is known as Whaling.
+Spear Phishing attack, which is targeted mainly on Higher level targets such as Senior Executives, CEO’s, etc., is known as Whaling.